MachikaYamauchi/Bench_Bakery/README.md

   - Satisfy all basic user experience requirements for being easy and intuitive to use

 ### Back-end
-- All data of listing products on he homepage are needed to be in JSON format with appropriate interfaces defined
+- All data of listing products on the homepage are needed to be in JSON format with appropriate interfaces defined

 ### Agile
 - T-shirt sizing on each user story to plan the development

+## What I did
+### Front-end
+**Microservices**
+Connecting the Rest API endpoints from the server to the client

+**Subscribe**
+Subscribe the data from the services folder in each component

+**ActivatedRoute**
+Connect to the detail page from the products listing on the homepage by using product id

+**File Uploading**
+Creating methods to upload image files to database

+**SEO**
+- Write keywords on meta tag, title tag and H1 tag
+- Set alt description on image tag.
+- Semantic HTML

+### Back-end